Transitions Abroad Home. Transitions Abroad Home.

 “You are too small to help with this, Monito,” I replied.
 “It’s too heavy.”

 “I am not.
-I am strong,” he asserted indignantly.
-I had to reduce the amount of grey slush I put in the bucket in order for him to be able to lift it, as his little arms could only carry about a fourth of the amount adults could safely handle.
-Even so, he could barely move it off the ground, and often he would ask for another job.
+I am strong,” Monito asserted indignantly.
+I had to reduce the amount of grey slush I put in the bucket for him to lift it, as his little arms could only carry about a fourth of the amount adults could safely handle.
+Even so, he could barely move it off the ground, and often, he would ask for another job.

 “Okay, I have an idea.
 You carry back the empty buckets for us to fill with the concrete.”

-Monito quickly proceeded to enlist the help of his sister, Rosa, and cousin, Juana.
-Together they formed an empty bucket brigade that moved quicker than our own line, which was three times as long and comprised solely of adults.
-In spite of how quickly they ran to retrieve the buckets and bring them back to be refilled, they never seemed to tire.
-And in spite of such poverty, filth, and hard work, the happiness in their toothless smiles seemed to me beyond all possibility of ever fading.
+Monito quickly enlisted the help of his sister, Rosa, and cousin, Juana.
+Together, they formed an empty bucket brigade that moved quicker than our own line, which was three times as long and comprised solely of adults.
+Despite how quickly they ran to retrieve the buckets and bring them back to be refilled, they never seemed to tire.
+And despite such poverty, filth, and hard work, the happiness in their toothless smiles seemed to me beyond all possibility of ever fading.

-I thought of child-labor laws and construction site regulations again, and how “none of this would be legal in the States.”
+I thought of child labor laws and construction site regulations again and how “none of this would be legal in the States.”
 I had 6-year-olds running around my legs while I tried to cut concrete blocks with a machete.
-Sometimes they left their shoes, and even though they already had holes in their pants, they insisted on rolling in the gravel right next to giant pila sink I was trying to destroy with a sledgehammer, or on leaping off of the half-constructed walls of cinder blocks into a mound of dirt next to the sewage drain.
+Sometimes, they left their shoes, and even though they already had holes in their pants, they insisted on rolling in the gravel right next to the giant pila sink I was trying to destroy with a sledgehammer or on leaping off of the half-constructed walls of cinder blocks into a mound of dirt next to the sewage drain.

 “He will be fine,” she said to calm my anxieties as she flipped his lunch of tortillas on the wood-fired stove.
 “He always is.”

 Her affirmation did little to quell my nervousness.
-As I watched him run down the road I tried to keep up with him, stopping with my heart pounding just at the moment when I saw a semi-truck begin to come down the hill.
+As I watched him run down the road, I tried to keep up with him, stopping with my heart pounding just as I saw a semi-truck begin to come down the hill.

 “Monito, carro!
 Be careful, there’s a carro!”
-My Spanish failed me in the midst of my panic, but somehow he still understood.
+My Spanish failed me amid my panic, but somehow he still understood.
 Calmly, he walked back to me, waited for the truck to pass, and immediately darted out again to fly his kite.
-He looked back at me, smiled his little monkey grin, and took off running again to catch the air beneath the kite.
-I knew then that more than just his kite was soaring—his spirit was in the sky as well.
+He looked back at me, smiled his little monkey grin, and ran again to catch the air beneath the kite.
+I knew then that more than his kite was soaring — his spirit was also in the sky.

 Little could dampen the enthusiasm and excitement I encountered in the Mayan children.
 Of course, they knew the sadness of hunger and domestic abuse as a part of their lives.
-Nevertheless, during my time with the children they were well cared-for, played-with, and fed.
-Many disassociated their time at home from their time spent playing with the foreigners.
-Monito, for instance, knew what he must not do around his grandfather in order to avoid a corn-stalk beating, and he knew his own limitations and capacity for dangerous situations.
-However, he knew nothing about abstract social laws that in other countries might forbid him from playing as he so desired.
+Nevertheless, during my time with the children, they were well cared for, played with, and fed.
+Many disassociated their time at home from their time spent playing with foreigners.
+Monito, for instance, knew what he must not do around his grandfather to avoid a corn-stalk beating, and he knew his own limitations and capacity for dangerous situations.
+However, he knew nothing about abstract social laws that might forbid him from playing as he desired in other countries.

-For weeks I traveled from village to village around the highlands of Guatemala, working with children from San Marcos, San Lucas Toliman, Godinez, and Xela.
+For weeks, I traveled from village to village around the highlands of Guatemala, working with children from San Marcos, San Lucas Toliman, Godinez, and Xela.
 Many of them had never seen an American in person.
-I think it is likely that they found me to be strangely pale and tall, given that the Mayan people tend to run on the shorter and darker side of the spectrum.
-They would stare at me with brilliant gazes, whispering and giggling among themselves in native tongues.
+They likely found me strangely pale and tall, given that the Mayan people tend to run on the shorter and darker side of the spectrum.
+They would stare at me with brilliant gazes, whispering and giggling in native tongues.
 Sometimes, even with my knowledge of Spanish, I could not communicate with them because they only spoke Tz'utujil or K'iche'.

 Hola, how are you?”
 I would ask the children, only to be met by their wide eyes even as they looked back and forth at each other, checking to see if anyone else understood what I had said.